ForrestHilton/manim-lamination-builder/README.md

 ![please enable images](https://github.com/ForrestHilton/python-lamination-builder/blob/main/example.png "Example Output from my Reasearch")

 ## animate the leaves and points moving to their images
-Please not that sigma_d is understood as a dilation of angular position with wrapping, so the forgotten digit is recorded and used to determine how many times to wrap around.
+Please note that the animation does over its duration what sigma_3 does in one step.
+Moreover, this relies on the understanding that sigma_d is a dilation of angular position with wrapping (by a factor of d).
+So the forgotten digit is recorded and used to determine how many times to wrap around, which might not always be desirable.
 ```
 from manim import Scene, WHITE, tempconfig
 from manim_lamination_builder import (